Chart for normal fasting blood sugar levels

 Take-Home Tips

-• Should assure your numbers are within normal range before determining Diabetes.
+• You assure your numbers are within normal range before determining Diabetes.

 • If not sure, write down your numbers and send to the doctor for review.